f-julie/bd-debugging-subscribe-and-save/README.md

 # Subscribe And Save Debugging

-**branch-name: debugging-classroom**
-**RDE workflows:**
-- Just `rde wflow run` to initially build the package

-## Preliminary: Set the project working directory in IntelliJ

-Follow the second bullet in the Troubleshooting below to set the working directory to the 'module' level.
-This will let IntelliJ find the data files we're using today.

 ## Background

 This Subscribe and Save MLP (Minimum Loveable Product) provides the functionality to create subscriptions and retrieve